Cabbage Tree Basin Bushwalk

 Following from the Bonnie Vale entrance the road enters the picnic area with views of Simpson Bay.
 Along the way there are a number of historical cabins which date as far back as to the 1930s.
 During the 1950s, in it's peak, Bonnie Vale had almost two hundred cabins forming a community of weekenders as well as permament and semi-permament residents.

 The road ends at the westerly end of Bonnie Vale and is where the bush track to Cabbage Tree Basin bushwalk continues.
 The track has a lush array of vegetation and foilage.
-About midway down the track there is a side track which takes you into a thick array of mangroves.
-When the tide is low it can be easily entered and you can see large swarms of soldier crabs in the moist terrain.

 The track continues on where it meets a metal bridge which also carries the towns main water pipeline.
 From the bridge there are fantastic water views to both to the south encompasing Cabbage Tree Basin as well as to the north looking towards mangroves and Deeban Spit.
 Many varieties of bird life can be spotted at times including herons, cormorants and pelicans.